Written by Abdun Nur

 The physical fences and hedges that stake out the private ownership of the fields of England, just as with every feudal State now installed globally, are shadowed by the metaphorical fences that now delineate more sophisticated forms of property (ownership), the fencing of resources, ranging from the atmosphere and the oceans to pollution sinks and intellectual property.

-The elite once inaugurated through genocide over the centuries install elaborate hierarchical fictions, these constructed legal fictions are all founded upon the same basis, ownership, the elite invent a deceptively named, ‘common property system’ perceived as the ‘State’, as a corporation which claims ownership of all the land and resources, and takes a share of the gains from those who utilize those resources, this corporation is named a country; that share of the real wealth of those laboring upon the land is determined by the owners upon the tenant, therefore the resources are inherently prone to decay, ecological exhaustion and collapse, as the owner seeks to extract ever greater returns from the slaves labouring upon the resources they hoard.
+The elite, once inaugurated through genocide, over the ensuing centuries install elaborate hierarchical fictions, these constructed legal fictions are all founded upon the same basis, ownership, the elite invent a deceptively named, ‘common property system’ perceived as the ‘State’, as a corporation which claims ownership of all the land and resources, and takes a share of the gains from those who utilize those resources, this corporation is named a country; that share of the real wealth of those laboring upon the land is determined by the owners upon the tenant, therefore the resources are inherently prone to decay, ecological exhaustion and collapse, as the owner seeks to extract ever greater returns from the slaves labouring upon the resources they hoard.

 Today nearly half the country of Britain is owned by roughly 40,000 land millionaires as a reflection of the fencing method, this is in stark contrast to the situation that existed before feudalism was installed through genocide, when ownership did not exist in Britain, instead the allodial utilization of land was the norm, which was completely free of ownership.